devpi/devpi/doc/userman/devpi_misc.rst

 .. sidebar:: Summary

-    Placeholder for miscenallenous information such a debugging techniques, tricks, and perhaps FAQ.
+    Placeholder for miscellaneous information such a debugging techniques, tricks, and perhaps FAQ.

 .. _`jenkins integration`:

-configuring jenkins integration
+Configuring Jenkins integration
 -------------------------------

 devpi-server can trigger Jenkins to test uploaded packages using tox_.